Gift of Cheer- Video Rudolph Peanut Butter Cookies Recipe

 Chomp.
 Rudoloph peanut butter cookies are super delish.

 Peanut Butter Reindeer Cookies

 - 1/2 cup (1 stick or 113g) unsalted Butter, at room temp.

 - 1 Egg

 - M&M's for the noses , we used the peanut ones

 - Dark Chocolate Chips for the eyes

 - Pretzel Pieces for the antlers

-Preheat oven to 375°F. Line sheet pans with parchment paper.
+- Preheat oven to 375°F. Line baking sheet pans with parchment paper.

 - In a mixer with a beater blade, mix together butter, peanut butter, and brown sugar until fluffy.
 Reduce speed to medium and mix in egg and vanilla extract.